Hannah Primrose, Countess of Rosebery: Relationship with Rosebery

 Rosebery's frequent absences from his wife fuelled gossip that he was a secret homosexual.
 It has been claimed that the inscrutable air that Rosebery wore was a mask to disguise his secret homosexual life.
 The worry of this illegal secret, it was claimed, and fear of exposure, caused his insomnia and bouts of depression.
 It was even whispered that his Barnbougle Castle retreat was really a venue for clandestine assignations with young men.
 Rosebery's possible homosexuality has been much discussed in recent times.
 Nothing conclusive has ever been found one way or the other, but it is possible that he had homosexual experiences while in the care of a paedophile housemaster at Eton in his youth.
-No evidence exists that his wife was aware of these rumours against her husband, or even that she would have understood them, bearing in mind her sheltered upbringing and limited education.
-Sex education was not part of a 19th-century upper-class girl's schooling.
+No evidence exists that his wife was aware of these rumours against her husband.

-The relationship between the couple appears at times to have been almost that of a mother and child.
 Rosebery, a self-centred, reserved man, prone to depression, pessimism and insecurity, had a difficult relationship with his mother, who had been distant and openly preferred his younger brother.
 Lady Rosebery, an orphan and only child, appears to have been desperate to lavish affection.
 Once upon entering a book shop she told her children they were entering a toy shop, and when the disappointed children pointed out the obvious she replied "to your father this is a toy shop."
 Lord Rosebery's friend Edward Hamilton recorded her "notable faculty of getting other people to work and quickening their energies".
 It seems she was the driving force of the relationship, with her feet firmly on the ground.
 She made herself the link between the world and her "thin skinned and neurotic" husband.